ugurcankok/end-to-end-data-pipeline-nexus/README.md

 ## Architecture Flow

-*(Please refer to the diagram at the top of this document for a visual flow.)*

 1.  **Ingestion (DAG every 5 mins):** Airflow triggers a Python Producer.
 2.  **Schema Check & Idempotency:** The producer validates schemas against Schema Registry and checks transaction IDs against Redis.
 3.  **Data Write:** Verified, unique data is written to Kafka in Avro format.